ckan/ckanext-xloader/README.rst

 reformats the data into an INSERT statement string, which is passed to PostgreSQL.

-Express Loader - pipes the CSV file directly into PostgreSQL using COPY.
+XLoader - pipes the CSV file directly into PostgreSQL using COPY.

 In `tests <https://github.com/ckan/ckanext-xloader/issues/25>`_, Express Loader is over ten times faster than DataPusher.